2026 EU Regulation Update -- Action Required If Traveling After October 2026

 ISO Microchip -- Must Come First

-All dogs, cats, and ferrets entering the EU must be identified with an ISO 11784/11785 compliant 15-digit microchip implanted before the rabies vaccination is administered.
-EU border officials scan the microchip to match your pet's identity to the health certificate.
-A mismatch or missing ISO chip will result in your pet being denied entry.
+All dogs, cats, and ferrets entering the EU must be identified with an ISO 11784/11785 compliant 15-digit microchip implanted before the rabies vaccination.
+Under EU 2026/131, stricter validation of microchip-vaccination sequencing is now enforced at EU border entry points.
+A mismatch or sequencing error will result in your pet being denied entry.

 2